Destination Earth

 Destination Earth is a 1956 promotional cartoon created by John Sutherland and funded by the American Petroleum Institute.
-The short explains the fundamentals of the petroleum industry and how petroleum products enrich everyday life in the United States of America, as well as the benefits of a free market economy.
+The short explains the fundamentals of the petroleum industry and how petroleum products enrich everyday life in the United States, as well as the benefits of a free market economy.

 Synopsis

 Destination Earth begins on the planet Mars, where the emperor Ogg (reminiscent of Stalin) is addressing an arena of his subjects.
+Prior to this, Martian society is shown with virtually everything having puns akin to Ogg and billboards extolling "our glorious leader".
+The Martians are "invited" to attend a speech at a stadium, where one Martian who tries to run away is "convinced" otherwise by being fired at by laser rifles.
 During the speech, Ogg dictates his audience's reactions, through a remote-controlled teleprompt.
-He then welcomes a bumbling subordinate Martian, Captain Cosmic, onto the stage to share his discoveries from a mission to Earth.
+The Martians are shown to have stony, unhappy expressions.
+Ogg then welcomes a bumbling subordinate Martian, Colonel Cosmic, onto the stage to share his discoveries from a mission to Earth.

-In a flashback scene, Cosmic exalts Ogg's ingenious discoveries, such as Ogg-Energy (a Martian powered treadmill).
-However, Ogg's method of powering his royal limousine with Ogg-Stick dynamite proves faulty; thus, he orders Captain Cosmic into space to find out other planets' energy sources.
-The Martian sets off and lands in the United States.
-He ventures into a nearby city and becomes awestruck when he sees average citizens with "powerful and reliable automobiles" that make their daily lives easier.
-The Martian then enters a library and researches the "secrets" of the remarkable power source.
-The Martian triumphantly returns to Mars with stolen library books on the oil industry.
-After reading from them, the population of Mars deserts Ogg and sets up their own oil companies.
-The short ends with the slogan "destination unlimited" written across the screen.